 Do You Need More Information On Diffeent Types of Bone Graft

 Call us with any questions or to make an appointment.

 When a tooth is extracted, it leaves behind an empty socket.
 Because there is no tooth to stimulate the jawbone, the socket may expand as the jawbone resorbs due to lack of use.
 Socket preservation is a preventative measure that is performed by implanting bone grafting material at the same time as extraction to preserve the jawbone for future tooth replacement.

 Ridge augmentation is similar to socket preservation in that it involves the repair of the bone underneath an empty tooth socket.
 However, instead of being done at the same time as extraction (as with socket preservation), it is performed after bone resorption has already occurred.
 The treatment involves the implanting of bone grafting material in the site to act as scaffolding for new bone growth.

 Nerve repositioning is the process of moving the inferior alveolar nerve to make room for dental implants in the lower jaw.
 During the procedure, the nerve is moved out of the way for implant installation and then replaced.
 The pockets are then filled with bone grafting material to bulk up the jawbone.
 Because this nerve is responsible for feeling in the lower lip and chin, there is often postoperative numbness, which can sometimes be permanent.
 For this reason, it is considered to be an aggressive treatment choice and requires very careful consideration.

 The process of bone grafting has opened up a world of possibilities when it comes to the replacement of missing teeth.
-Call Dr. Romanow, Dr. Wentworth and Dr. Leonard at Greater Maryland Oral Surgery & Dental Implants Phone Number 301-238-7026 to see what bone grafting can do for you!
+Call Dr. Romanow and Dr. Wentworth at Greater Maryland Oral Surgery & Dental Implants Phone Number 301-238-7026 to see what bone grafting can do for you!